Kamakes/EEG-based-Brain-Computer-interface/README.md

 ﻿# EEG-based-Brain-Computer-interface
-Challenge for Master of Data Science, Univ.
-Lille/Centrale Lille - 2021 :
+Kaggle Challenge for the Master of Data Science, Univ.
+Lille/Centrale Lille - 2021:

-https://www.kaggle.com/c/eeg-based-brain-computer-interface/overview

-First place solution : 0.951 accuracy on the private laderboard.

-Models tested :

-- CNN
+# Goal of the project:

+The datas consist of EEG signals recorded on patients who where asked to think of mooving their left/right hand/foot.

+For each recording, 64 electrodes are placed on the brain.
+The alpha, beta and gamma frequency bands are recorded on each electrode at 7 different timestamps.
+For each frequency band, we have a 2D projection of the brain's activations on the 64 electrodes.

+The datas are processed to be of shape $(Nb_patient, nb_frequency_bands, nb_time_stamps, x_axis, y_axis) = (N, 3, 7, 32, 32)$.

+The datas contains \textbf{spatial, frequential and temporal} information.
+We tried to take into account these different types of informations when selecting and designing the right deep learning architectures.

+The goal is to predict wether the patient was asked to moove its left/right hand or foot (4 classes to predict).

+# Method:

+## First Model: CNN exploiting only spatial and frequential information.

+We average the data along the time_stamps dimension to get rid of the temporal information.
+We train and finetune a CNN based architecture.

+## Second model:  CNN + LSTM exploiting spatial, frequential and temporal information.

 - CNN + LSTM : Bashivan P, Rish I, Yeasin M, Codella N (2016): Learning Repre- sentations from EEG with Deep Recurrent-Convolutional Neu- ral Networks.
 In arXiv:1511.06448 [cs]. arXiv: 1511.06448.

-- Ensemble Learning
+## Final approach: Ensemble Learning:

+We take the average score of the output of each model.

+# Ranking:

+https://www.kaggle.com/c/eeg-based-brain-computer-interface/overview

+We obtained the first place solution with 0.951 accuracy on the private laderboard.